Koziol-ku/docker-redis/README.md

     * `SENTINEL_SLAVE` -  - redis will be run as Sentinel Slave node (for Sentinel mode)
     * `CLUSTER_NODE` - redis will be run as Cluster node (for Cluster mode)
     * `STANDALONE` - redis will be run as Standalone node (for Standalone mode)
+    * `CLUSTER_NODE_COMPOSE` - redis will be run as Cluster node (for Cluster mode) dedicated for docker compose environments
 ### Environment variables used in Sentinel mode:

 * `SENTINEL_MASTER_ID` - name of master configured in `sentinel.conf` used to monitoring